Standard Industrial Classification 2007 (SIC 2007)

 Why are we changing it?

 The classification scheme has been updated regularly since its introduction in 1948 as the mix of industry and commerce has changed.
 Since 1992 it has been consistent with the European industry classification scheme (NACE) which, in turn, is based on the United Nations International Standard Industrial Classification (ISIC).
-(The UK is required to implement changes to NACE and the Office of National Statistics coordinated the charge over.)
+(The UK is required to implement changes to NACE and the Office of National Statistics coordinated the change over.)

 What are the key changes?